multiscale/muscle3/docs/source/technical_design/introduction.rst

 Anatomy of a MUSCLE3 simulation
 -------------------------------

-A MUSCLE 3 simulation run consists of a set of kernels (which include submodels as well as other components), which are separate programs running independently and exchanging information while doing so, and a manager that coordinates their activity.
+A MUSCLE3 simulation run consists of a set of kernels (which include submodels as well as other components), which are separate programs running independently and exchanging information while doing so, and a manager that coordinates their activity.
 The simulation starts with a start-up phase, during which the kernels